dollarscout

 Common mistakes

-• Loan Default: Failing to make the required payments on a loan, affecting the credit score of both borrower and cosigner.
+Loan Default: Failure to meet the legal obligations of a loan, which directly impacts both the borrower and cosigner.

 Frequently asked questions